Skip to main content

 Fast charging is comparable to the café experience for a coffee drinker: the speed and convenience of a premium product.
 But that speed comes with expenses like sophisticated, high-powered electrical equipment, rent paid to site hosts, large power flows that incur special utility demand charges, and field, call center, and billing staff to maintain the equipment and stay connected with customers.
 Just like brewing coffee at home will almost certainly be cheaper than purchasing a latte from a café, public charging has additional costs that need to be recovered in the price.

-tesla owner at an evgo charging station
+EV driver at an EVgo charging station

 How the economics of fast charging differs from L1 and L2 chargers